 Well, I gained 3 years of experience in my field (of Interior Designer) and came to a point where I knew there wasn’t much room for growth at my current place of work, and I did not want to apply anywhere else in the city, or the state – or country for that matter.
 I also felt a disconnect from my immediate community…like, I had different interests, life goals and mindset…and to be honest…the dating scene wasn’t so appealing (a story of my generation, for another time).

-So I thought to myself, “Ok…I don’t have a boyfriend keeping me here, I don’t have a pet keeping me here and I certainly don’t have a child keeping me here…and I am a designer who wants to see the world and travel.
+So I thought to myself, “Ok…I don’t have a boyfriend keeping me here, I don’t have a pet keeping me here and I certainly don’t have a child keeping me here…and I am a designer who wants to see the world and travel so I may as well move to Spain.
 NOW is the time, if ever.
-I will never have this window of opportunity again."
+I will never have this window of opportunity again.”
 Plus, I had a close friend who was packing up to move back to Europe for her second time and seeing this made it all feel very doable to me.
 So, I made the decision to leave America and try a life in Europe where traveling to an adjacent country cost pennies compared to travel in the States.
 And ultimately become more intelligent, bilingual, and now with a love around me.
 As life would have it, I’m happy here only hoping to contribute to the planet and humans’ well being.

-I knew a handful of people in Barcelona and I knew one person in Czech Republic - my friend who’d moved back to Europe.
+I knew a handful of people in Barcelona when I moved to Spain and I knew one person in Czech Republic – my friend who’d moved back to Europe.
 And she is actually now living here in Barcelona too!

 The beginning was great.
 Settling into Prague became difficult and I’d love to say it eased up on me but I had some obstacles.
 I needed a decent paying consistent job, I needed my own place, I needed clothes for this kind of weather.
 I developed a foot issue.
 Had a neck issue for a while.
 Exhausted my eyes from computer work and exhausted my entire self for a solid month.
-It only became a lot easier recently after getting settled into a routine here in Barcelona.
+It only became a lot easier recently after getting settled into a routine here in Barcelona since moving to Spain.
 But I am a whole lot savvier thanks to these experiences.

 When I first arrived to Europe I was living on my savings – and money I’d profited from selling my car, furniture, clothing etc. Then I took on a part-part-time copywriting job and some freelance graphic design work.
 Nothing very profitable or sustaining.
 When I arrived in Czech Republic I was still working freelance and applying for a couple other freelance jobs.
 After some time there I actually got a job waitressing.
 That was my saving grace.
 Had I not gotten that job I truly think it would have been back to America for me.
 I am very grateful for that opportunity.
 In the interim I also got more freelance work as a photographer.
 I shot some budget-friendly hotels for Expedia in Germany, Poland & Czech Republic, as well as photographed some AirBnBs.